 If you want to edit a text replacement, just tap on it, make your changes, and tap Save.

-This is the best part: using your text replacements.
-Whenever you type something, whether it’s an email, text message, document, note, or anything else, you’re set.
+Whenever you type something, whether it’s an email, text message, document, note, or anything else, you’re all ready to go.

 1) Type the replacement shortcut you created.